-It is crucial to keep in mind that the parametrization employed for the eikonal series in (2.25) for the elastic scattering amplitude is not exclusive.
-Generally speaking, no widely recognized technique exists for restoring unitarity in high-energy hadronic scattering processes.
+It is crucial to keep in mind that the parametrization employed in (equation) for the elastic scattering amplitude is not exclusive.
+Generally speaking, no widely recognized technique exists for restoring unitarity in highenergy hadronic scattering processes.

 Furthermore, the choice of a certain unitarization scheme has important physical ramifications, particularly in theories like QCD, where crosssections rise with energy.
 It is more than just a matter of preference; it has the potential to alter the behavior and predictions of the theory.